 - Worrying you in any other way.

-A medical check before attributing ongoing nausea to anxiety alone is reasonable, sensible, and often quite reassuring.
+A medical check before attributing ongoing nausea to anxiety alone is reasonable, sensible, and often reassuring.
 It also means that if anxiety is a significant part of the picture, you can work on it knowing that other causes have been considered.

 What can help in the moment

 Different things work for different people, and gentle experimentation often helps more than rigid rules.
-Approaches that many people find useful include:
+Approaches many people find useful include:

 - Grounding through the senses.
 Noticing five things you can see, four you can hear, three you can touch, two you can smell, and one you can taste can bring attention out of an internal worry loop.